GameMakerHub/GameMakerStandards/proposed/GMSR-0-basic-coding-standard.md

 ## 1. Projects

-- GM Projects MUST be GML-only (Not Drag & Drop)
+- GM Projects SHOULD be GML-only (Not Drag & Drop)

 ## 1.1.
 Versioning